marcdegraef/EMsoft/Source/pyEMsoft/docs/pyEMsoft.rst

 In the corresponding unittest file (test_symmetry.py), the crystal structure information is directly read from an existing Ni.xtal file (if this does not exist, you need to create one).

-The :python:`isgallowed` function helps to determine whether an input (integer array) reciprocal lattice vector is forbidden due to precense of a certain type of atom centering.
+The :python:`isgallowed` function helps to determine whether an input (integer array) diffraction vector is forbidden due to precense of a certain type of atom centering.

 .. code-block:: python